 When it comes to children, no one wants to take any risks.
-That’s why Tara Anglican School for Girls chose Real First Aid to deliver Provide First Aid Level 2 (HLTAID003) to their teachers and staff at North Parramatta.
+That’s why Tara Anglican School for Girls chose Real Response to deliver Provide First Aid Level 2 (HLTAID003) to their teachers and staff at North Parramatta.
 The Level 2 course is acknowledged Australia-wide as the industry standard for those wanting to learn medical emergency response skills.
 Those who graduate are prepared to deal with a wide range of medical emergencies and situations, in the real world.

 Why was HLTAID003 such a good fit for Tara Anglican Girls School?